kodebae/space-station-geo-location/iss-app/README.md

 ## API Information
 http://open-notify.org/Open-Notify-API/ISS-Location-Now/

-API can also be used to show how many people are currently in space.
+ISS Location Now API can also be used to show how many people are currently in space.
+Google Maps API is also used to render the Map.

 ## Styles